 On a positive note, active service members and their dependents are exempt from baggage fees.

-When it comes to customer satisfaction, United came in eighth out of ten among major U.S. carriers in the American Customer Satisfaction Index report that was released in April 2018.
-It held the same position last year.
+When it comes to customer satisfaction, United came in eighth out of 10 among major U.S. carriers in the American Customer Satisfaction Index report that was released in April 2019.
+The airline improved from the 2018 survey.

 - If you’re a veteran, active service member or in the National Guard, the airline offers Veterans Advantage, which can give you up to 5% off your United or United Express airfare.